27 May 2022

 Talking about mental health can feel intimidating at first – for you and your friend or partner.
 But there are some things you can do to help the conversation go smoothly, and you put your mate at ease.

-Normalise their experience by sharing yours.
+Normalize their experience by sharing yours.

 Talk about your experience with depression or anxiety, if that’s been part of your journey.
 By opening up and sharing some of the mental health challenges you’ve faced, you’ll make it easier for the other person to talk about theirs.